apache/paimon/docs/content/flink/savepoint.md

 ## Tag with Savepoint

-In Flink, we may consume from kafka and then write to paimon.
-Since flink's checkpoint only retains a limited number, we will trigger a savepoint at certain time (such as code upgrades, data updates, etc.) to ensure that the state can be retained for a longer time, so that the job can be restored incrementally.
+In Flink, we may consume from Kafka and then write to Paimon.
+Since Flink's checkpoint only retains a limited number, we will trigger a savepoint at certain time (such as code upgrades, data updates, etc.) to ensure that the state can be retained for a longer time, so that the job can be restored incrementally.

-Paimon's snapshot is similar to flink's checkpoint, and both will automatically expire, but the tag feature of paimon allows snapshots to be retained for a long time.
-Therefore, we can combine the two features of paimon's tag and flink's savepoint to achieve incremental recovery of job from the specified savepoint.
+Paimon's snapshot is similar to Flink's checkpoint, and both will automatically expire, but the tag feature of Paimon allows snapshots to be retained for a long time.
+Therefore, we can combine the two features of Paimon's tag and Flink's savepoint to achieve incremental recovery of job from the specified savepoint.

 {{< hint warning >}}